MicrosoftDocs/sdk-api/sdk-api-src/content/propvarutil/index.md

 ## -description

-This header is used by Windows Property System.
+This header is used by properties.
 For more information, see:

 - [Windows Property System](../_properties/index.md)